philippe/fixi/README.md

 The swap mechanism and target can be changed in the request-related fixi events.

 You can implement a custom swapping mechanism by setting a function into the `evt.detail.cfg.swap` property in one of the request related events.
 This function should take two arguments: the target element and the text to swap.
+You can see an [example below](#custom-swapping-algorithms) showing how to do this.

 By default, swapping will occur in a [View Transition](https://developer.mozilla.org/en-US/docs/Web/API/View_Transition_API) if they are available.
 If you don't want this to occur, you can set the `evt.detail.cfg.transition` property to false